paxip/DC_IMDB/README.md

 # Data_Collection_Project
 An implementation of an industry grade data collection pipeline that runs scalably in the cloud.
-It uses Python code to automatically control your browser, extract information from a website, and store it on the cloud in a data warehouses and data lake.
+It uses Python code to automatically control the browser, extract information from a website, and store it on the cloud in a data warehouses and data lake.
 The system conforms to industry best practices such as being containerised in Docker and running automated tests.

 ## Milestone 1: Set up the environment
 - Source code built using Visual Studio Code.